 McDonell Area Catholic Schools has a rich history of technology use over the past 20 years.
-All four schools are connected as a wide area network (WAN) through the CINC fiber network.
-Since 2015, we are among a small but growing group of Wisconsin school districts that have met a national goal of 1GB of bandwidth per 1000 students by 2017.
-This Summer (2017), there is a planned network overhaul to improve classroom cabling and upgrade switches that will boost our WAN to a 10GB backbone.
+All four schools are connected via a wide area network (WAN) through the CINC fiber network.
+In 2015, we were among a small but growing group of Wisconsin school districts that have met a national goal of 1GB of bandwidth per 1000 students by 2017.
+In 2017, we completed a planned network overhaul to improve classroom cabling and upgrade switches that boosted our WAN bandwidth to a 10GB backbone and gig to the desktop.

 In addition to a robust network, students have access to variety of software.
 MACS is a Google Apps for Education campus (2011) and a Project Lead the Way (PLTW) school (2014).
 This means that students and staff have Google accounts that provide unlimited storage, backup and Gmail.
-We also have site-wide licenses for Hoonuit ( Atomic Learning), Alexandria (library), InDesign and MS Office.
-Atomic Learning, Alexandria, Google and Infinite Campus are cloud based and available to families anytime, anywhere.
+We also have site-wide licenses for Hoonuit (Atomic Learning), Alexandria (library), InDesign and MS Office.
+Atomic Learning (Hoonuit), Alexandria, Google and Infinite Campus are cloud based and available to families anytime, anywhere.

 Technology By School